sudopla/python-serverless-api/README.md

 ### Project Structure

 Each logical unit has a directory that includes the related infrastructure, runtime and configuration code.
-This way any developer can easily find the code related to a specific logical unit.
+This way, any developer can easily find the code related to a specific logical unit.

     .
     ├── .github                         # GitHub actions for continuos integration